Shahid199578/sonarqube_integration_with_jenkins/Readme.md

 ## Description

-The purpose of this project is to provide a seamless integration between SonarQube and Jenkins for automated code quality analysis.
+The purpose of this project is to provide seamless integration between SonarQube and Jenkins for automated code quality analysis.
 It allows you to easily analyze your codebase for potential issues, bugs, and vulnerabilities, ensuring higher code quality and better maintainability.

 ## Features